engineyard/ey-docs/README.md

         gollum-site generate   # Will generate the files gollum-site serve      # Will start the gollum-site server

-5. Navigate to <http://localhost:8000/> (Default) to access a fully-functional copy of the EY Wiki.
+5. Navigate to <http://localhost:8000/> (Default) to access a fully-functional copy of the EY Docs.

 <A name="feedback">